 as amended (20 U.S.C.
 1232g) and Rules of the Department of Education (34 C.F.R.

 Student Rights Student rights under the Act and Rules may

-records.
-The University shall comply with a request for access to records
+The University shall comply with a request for access to records within a

-within a reasonable period of time, but not more than 45 days after it has
+reasonable period of time, but not more than 45 days after it has received

-where the failure to provide copies would effectively prevent the student
+the failure to provide copies would effectively prevent the student from

 - To obtain an opportunity for a hearing to challenge the content of those